tabreturn/tabreturn.github.io/_posts/2019-02-05-processing.py_in_ten_lessons--06-_tiny_blocks_of_colour.md

 <figure>
   <img src="{{ site.url }}/img/pitl06/colour-channels-copy.png" />
+  <figcaption>A copy and scale (shrink) in one function.</figcaption>
 </figure>

-To grab an retrieve a single pixel's colour, leave out the width and height arguments.
-If the any pixel sampled is outside of the image window, black is returned.
+To retrieve a single pixel's colour, use a `get()` function without width and height arguments.
+If any pixel sampled lies outside of the image window, the `get()` returns black.

 {% highlight py %}
 singlepixel = get(190,200)